gregrickaby/nextjs-wordpress/README.md

 ### Can I hire you to build my headless WordPress site?

 Yes!
-I'm always interested in taking on headless projects.
+I'm always interested in taking on headless WordPress projects.
 Send an email with your budget and requirements to `greg@gregrickaby.com`

 ---